Multiple Random Walks on Graphs: Mixing Few to Cover Many: Applications to Standard Graphs

-the result follows from definition \eqref{def:partialMixingSep} of $\tmix(\tilde{k},k)$.\end{proof} We now prove a lemma which may be regarded as a large-hitting time -- since the random walk starts at a leaf in the left-subtree, and the goal is to hit any vertex in the right-subtree. \begin{lemma} For the complete binary tree $\mathcal{T}_{n}$, for any leaf $l$ and root $r$ and any $t \geq 1$
+We now prove a lemma which may be regarded as a large-hitting time -- since the random walk starts at a leaf in the left-subtree, and the goal is to hit any vertex in the right-subtree.